How Contact Center Information Security Became a Priority

 Navigating the Security Implications of Remote Work Environments

 Cyberattacks can be more easily created when organizations expect remote workers to connect to the central system.
-And hackers can target home Wi-Fi networks if they specifically target a company.
+Hackers can also target home Wi-Fi networks if they specifically target a company.

 The main issue for information security policies is the expanded attack surface.
 In a closed-office environment with robust security controls, the system is well-protected against external attacks.
 Once remote workers can access the central system, many more endpoints must be protected along with additional software and networking tools.

-Combine the additional remote users with a central system that now resides in the cloud rather than a locked office, and the complexity increases.
+Combining the additional remote users with a central system that now resides in the cloud, rather than a locked office, increases complexity.

 Mitigating Risks and Ensuring Data Protection

 Fortunately, some sophisticated tools are available to help contact centers remain secure.
 At Datamart, we use Data Loss Prevention (DLP) Solutions, Intrusion Prevention Systems (IPS), Security Information and Event Management (SIEM), and NexGen EDR.
-These systems alert administrators and security professionals of potential attacks as they are happening.
+These systems alert administrators and security professionals to potential attacks as they are happening.
 They can be used to identify weaknesses in security before they are exploited.
 Artificial Intelligence (AI) can monitor activity across the entire network.
 It can alert administrators to potential attacks as they are happening.
 It can also be used to identify weaknesses in security before they are exploited.
+These combined efforts form a strong foundation for contact center data breach prevention, helping safeguard sensitive customer information and maintain compliance.

 Information security has always been important for contact centers.
 The Payment Card Industry has policed the secure use of cards with their PCI DSS standards for over two decades.
 Reputable operators get certified and demonstrate that they follow the best industry practices.